wilberto-montoya-vertiv/documents/README.md

 •	GraphQL

 ### Feed Item Query Language - FIQL
-Developed by  Internet Engineering Task Force (IETF) Once of the oldest query (2007) languages, IETF replaced this language with RQL but still supported by RQL as a grammar alternative.
+Developed by  Internet Engineering Task Force (IETF) Once of the oldest query languages(2007), IETF replaced this language with RQL but still supported by RQL as a grammar alternative.

 License:https://tools.ietf.org/html/bcp78 (BCP-78)